anilkunwar/phi-nanotwin2025/phase-field-fft-solver/README.md

-# Standalone FFT spectral method
+# Pure FFT-based Semi-Implicit Spectral Phase-Field model

   Phase-field evolution (Allen-Cahn equations for ϕ, η1, η2) and  Mechanical equilibrium (calculating stress and strain from eigenstrains) are solved using the FFT spectral method.